Juanjohn11/Readme-Gene/README.md

 - [Questions](#Question)

 ## Description
 Everyone needs a quality readme to describe your project.
-Thus creating this reademe generater will makeg it easier to organize your readme easier justs by filling in the prompts.
+Thus creating this reademe generater will making it easier to organize your readme easier justs by filling in the prompts.
 This application runs on the command line with node.js.

 ## Installation
 To use the readme generater application you must git clone the repo down to your local so you have the node project on your local system.
 Run npm install in order to install the following npm package dependenices, such as inquirer which will prompt you for your inputs.
 After installing all the necessary packages you just need to run "node index.js" in the command line.

 ## Usage
 When you run node index.js the application will prompt you questions about your project and how to contact you.